IARCbioinfo/bamsurgeon-nf/README.md

 Then these mutations will be added to your `BAM` files using bamsurgeon.
 If one of the mutation you want to add did not succeed, a file `*failed.var` will be present on your `$outputFolder/mut_bam` directory containing this mutation.
 You can use your own variant files, by providing `--varFolder` option.

+The tool can also deal with indels, by provinding `--del` or `--ins` option in addition to `--indel_size mysize` one.

 #### Help section
 You can print the help manual by providing `--help` in the execution command line: